3 Symptoms of a Bad Tire Pressure Sensor & Replacement Cost

 Symptoms Of A Bad Tire Pressure Sensor (TPMS)

-The most common symptom of a bad tire pressure sensor is a TPMS warning light on your dashboard.
-You could also notice other indirect signs, like low air pressure in the tires or incorrect warnings on your dashboard.
+The most common symptom of a bad tire pressure sensor (TPMS) is the TPMS warning light appearing on your dashboard.
+You might also notice incorrect or inconsistent tire pressure readings, or even false low-pressure alerts when your tires are properly inflated.

-Here is a more detailed list of the signs of a bad or failing tire pressure sensor (TPMS) to look for:
+Below is a detailed list of the signs of a bad or failing tire pressure sensor to help you identify the problem early.

 1. Low Air Pressure in the Tires